dodona-edu/programmeursleerling/chapters/09 recursion/01 what is recursion/description/description.en.md

 can call itself.

-"But," one might say: "if a function calls itself, then it calls itself again, and again, and again...
-Doesn't that mean it gets into an endless process, similar to an endless loop?"
+"But," one might say: "if a function calls itself, then it calls itself again, and again, and again… Doesn't that mean it gets into an endless process, similar to an endless loop?"
 The answer is that there is certainly a danger, with sloppy coding, that a recursive function gets into an endless loop, but recursive functions should be designed in such